GlobalFishingWatch/paper-industrial-activity/detector/README.md

 **Main classes**

-    `Params` - handles input parameters, files and table names `Detector` - applies CFAR to a generic EE image object `DetectorVessel` - applies `Detector` to a collection of scenes `DetectorInfra` - applies `Detector` to an image composite `DetectorInfraShore` - applies `DetectorInfra` to inshore/land area `ExportFootprint` - applies `DetectorVessel` to get footprints only
+    Params              # handles input parameters, files and table names Detector            # applies CFAR to a generic EE image object DetectorVessel      # applies `Detector` to a collection of scenes DetectorInfra       # applies `Detector` to an image composite DetectorInfraShore  # applies `DetectorInfra` to inshore/land area ExportFootprint     # applies `DetectorVessel` to get footprints only

 ## Examples